-Provide a description of the proposed stormwater drainage system and the proposed disposal arrangements, including any off-site services.
+Provide a description and map of the proposed mine and processing plant stormwater drainage system and the proposed disposal arrangements, including any off-site services.
 Illustrate the description with figures with contours at suitable intervals (one metre contours in areas of low relief) showing drainage pathways and the locations and discharge points of sediment detention basins, and any other stormwater quality improvement devices.